-The compliance function was also involved in several new initiatives in 2023:
+The compliance function was also involved in several new initiatives in 2024:

-- A horizontal and vertical monitoring approach suitable for the global setup of AGCS was evaluated and preliminary risk-based audit areas were identified. - Together with the global coordinators of the process for monitoring regulatory and legislative changes, an assessment of the information sources approach was conducted to determine the appropriateness of the information sources used. - The ongoing conflict between Russia and Ukraine and geopolitical developments have seen international sanctions evolve rapidly.
+- Horizontal and vertical supervisory approaches appropriate to the global scope of AGCS were implemented as planned. - The "AGCS Regulatory Compliance Functional Rule" was published, detailing the process for identifying and evaluating changes in the legal and regulatory environment and for monitoring the necessary response measures. - The ongoing conflict between Russia and Ukraine and geopolitical developments have seen international sanctions evolve rapidly.
 As a result, the high number of referrals and warnings continued, and internal guidance on sanctions-related developments and requirements was issued on a regular basis.
-A new anti-corruption standard, specifically tailored to AGCS, has been issued, highlighting the various aspects of AGCS's anti-corruption program. - New internal guidelines for handling due diligence and knowyour-client (KYC) requests were published. - The function was involved in Group-wide initiatives related to the new Regulatory Compliance Tool, participated in various sales compliance consultations and was involved in various Group-wide discussions on compliance issues and developments.
-The Compliance Assurance Program unit within the Compliance team has been established to formalize and manage the various assurance activities of the function. - In accordance with the requirements of the German Act on Corporate Due Diligence Obligations in Supply Chains (LkSG), the function has worked with stakeholders to publish rules of procedure for complaints.
+The sanctions section was reviewed by the Deutsche Bundesbank with positive results. - Internal assessments and information gathering on AML-specific areas and processes in preparation for new external and groupwide AML requirements. - The function continued to be involved in Group-wide initiatives such as the new Regulatory Compliance Tool and Gifts and

+Entertainment, and participated in various Group-wide discussions on compliance issues and developments.

-The function contributes to Allianz Commercial's development and initiatives with a focus on compliance responsibilities and considerations.
+- The newly established Compliance Assurance Program department within the Compliance team is fully operational and all assurance activities were on schedule for 2024. - Update of the AGCS Anti Fraud Standard and Internal Investigation Protocol. - Organization of the company's first global Compliance Awareness Week, featuring a variety of internal and external speakers on compliance-related topics. - The function contributes to Allianz Commercial's development and initiatives with a focus on compliance responsibilities and considerations.